Curtis Arnold Editor-in-chief

 The Marriott family turned their commitment to guest service into a global empire that includes thousands of hotels and resorts.
 Although the Starwood Group's loyalty program often gets the most kudos when frequent travelers compare notes, Chase's Marriott Rewards® Premier Credit Card offers some of the most lucrative perks among hotel affinity cards.

 Every dollar you spend with this credit card at 3,800 Marriott locations earns 5 rewards points.
 Earn 2 points per dollar on airfare when purchased directly with the airline, at car rental agencies and restaurant tabs.
 Everyday purchases rack up 1 point per dollar.
-The Marriott Rewards Premier card justifies its annual fee with bonus points and financial incentives that just might convince you to make Marriott the only place you'll stay throughout the year.
+The Marriott Rewards Premier card justifies its annual fee with a rewards points program and financial incentives that just might convince you to make Marriott the only place you'll stay throughout the year.

 Comparing travel rewards credit cards